-Meet the plucky band of Brits and Singaporeans behind The Last Overland
+Meet the plucky band of adventurers from all over the world who make up The Last Overland team

 Alex has a passion for Land Rovers stretching back to childhood, having long idolised The First Overland Expedition.
 He is a Fellow of the Royal Geographical Society.